Nikolaj Konstantinovich Pechkovskij

 Werther, Rodolfo, and his most appreciated part: German.

-He also was much praised in his interpretation of chamber music by Glinka,
+He also was much praised for his interpretation of chamber music by Glinka,

 Dargomyzhskij, Chajkovskij, Rachmaninoff etc., works by Soviet composers, national songs, and Russian romances.